encode/httpcore/docs/extensions.md

 * `{event_type}.{event_name}.complete`, `{"return_value": <...>}`
 * `{event_type}.{event_name}.failed`, `{"exception": <...>}`

 The `context` argument here is the dictionary that contains the context of the concrete trace.
-You can store the data there and access it through the started, complete, or failed events.
+You can store the data there and access it through the `started`, `complete`, or `failed` stages.

 For example, you can track how much time a particular event took, like so: